The V-line transform with some generalizations and cone differentiation: Cone Differentiation and Integration

 \subsection{Partial Order on $\mathbb{R}^n$}

-Now we look at the concept of partial order in a vector space.
-A { \bf Partially Ordered Vector Space} $V$ is a vector space over $\mathbb{R}$ together with a partial order $\leq$ such that
+Let us recall the concept of a partial order in a vector space.
+A { \em partially ordered vector space} $V$ is a vector space over $\mathbb{R}$ together with a partial order $\leq$ such that:

-\begin{enumerate} \item if $x \leq y$ then $x+z \leq y+z$ for all $z \in V$ \item if $x \geq 0$ then $cx \geq 0$ for all $c \in \mathbb{R}^{+}$ \end{enumerate}
+\begin{enumerate} \item If $x \leq y$, then $x+z \leq y+z$ for all $z \in V$. \item If $x \geq 0$, then $cx \geq 0$ for all $c \in \mathbb{R}^{+}$. \end{enumerate}